Gameye/gameye-sdk-dotnet/docs/README.md

 ##### Summary

-Select a single team by key
+Select a single team by key.
+Use this as an extension method on StatisticsState

 ##### Returns